 - Allow to cool for 5 minutes before removing to a wire rack to cool completely.

-- Add vanilla extract and heavy cream, then whip for an additional 2-3 minutes, or until light and fluffy.
+- Add vanilla extract and heavy cream, then whip for an additional about 2-3 minutes, or until light and fluffy.

 Equipment Recommendations